Omar-Essam4/Graduation-project-Arabic-Dialect-Detection/README.md

 To try the inference of the Marbert open the marbert streamlit folder with any IDE

-After opening the folder create a file and name it token.env add your hugging face token inside it without any ""
+After opening the folder create a file and name it token.env add your hugging face token inside it without any "" and name it HF_TOKEN

+Ex: HF_TOKEN=tokenexample123456789

 Install the following libraries in the terminal
 ```pip install streamlit transformers torch arabert huggingface_hub os dotenv, google-genai```